Surface hardening steel produces a volume increase in the hardened section relative to adjacent unhardened sections.

 To reduce the risk of bending or distortion it is good practice to rough machine, stress relieve and then final machine (leaving a grinding allowance if required) and finally harden.

-If shaft journal run out is critical mill two keyways diagonally opposite to minimize distortion.
+If shaft journal run out is critical mill two keyways diagonally opposite to minimise distortion.

 Straightness of strips